 Another design issue we explore is buffering tasks at the FG cores to hide communication latency between CG and FG cores.
 The more tasks that are sent to each FG core at once, the more potential communication latency we can hide, and the looser we can make the coupling between CG and FG cores.
-However, this requires that we have sufficient buffering space and application parallelism to overlap communication with computation.
-Looser coupling of cores allows the use of less expensive interconnect, enables flexible placement of cores (i.e. off-chip), and facilitates flexible mapping of FG to CG cores.
+However, this requires that we have sufficient buffering space and sufficient application parallelism to overlap communication and computation.
+Looser coupling of cores will allow the use of less expensive interconnect and the more flexible placement of cores (i.e. off-chip).
+And looser coupling facilitates the flexible mapping of FG cores to CG cores.

-Our goal is to completely overlap all communication latency with computation except for the startup cost of buffering communication and post process retrieval of results.
+Our goal is to completely overlap all communication latency with computation except for the initial and final set of communications from CG to FG cores (the startup cost of buffering communication and post process retrieval of results).
 With the insatiable performance demands of IE, the primary goal of a physics architecture is to maximize performance for a given area.
 One way to maximize performance is to ensure the cores are maximally utilized - they should never be idle waiting for data to be sent to them.
 By overlapping communication and computation, we can avoid idle cycles for the cores, and as we will show, the data required to buffer tasks at the cores does not have a large impact on overall area.

-Our CG cores and L2 cache banks connect via a 2D mesh, and the FG cores connect to each other through a second 2D mesh.
-The 2D mesh combines simplicity, area effectioner, and power efficiency.
-Its latency and power consumption are slightly worse than a 2D torus, but its simplicity translates to less design effort.
+Our CG cores and L2 cache banks connect via a 2D mesh, and we assume the same for FG cores.
+The 2D mesh combines simplicity, area effective design, and power efficiency.
+Its latency and power consumption are slightly worse than a 2D torus, but its design simplicity should translate to less design effort.